Ethosa/social_ethosa/README.md

 def getNewMessage(message):
   from_id = message.from_id
   if from_id > 0:
-    user = bbs.autoInstallUser(from_id, vk)
+    user = bbs.autoInstall(from_id, vk)
-# autoInstallUser automatically creates or loads users and returns the user for further action with it.
+# autoInstall automatically creates or loads users and returns the user for further action with it.
 ```

 BotWrapper can also be used to interact with BetterBotBase!